 EDF Energy’s Community Relations Officer Hayley Terrell, and Laing O’Rourke’s Environmental Advisor Jennifer Collier visited Willowdown to deliver the good news.

 They also spoke to the children about the Hinkley Point C Project and its associated developments.

 Jennifer said: “We were really impressed with how interested the children are in the Hinkley Point C project.
 We thought this was a great opportunity for local children to learn a bit more about the project, and be part of the legacy by helping name our workers campuses.”

 Names for two roads within the Sedgemoor Campus were also chosen using ideas suggested by pupils – Power Lane and Energy Lane.
 Other names suggested for the campus accommodation included Parrett Power, Rainbow Crystal Campus and Studio Nuclear.

-The winners each received a keyring featuring Zingy, the popular character from EDF Energy’s TV advertising campaign, and vouchers, while the runners-up were given an electrical board game to share with their classmates.
+The winners each received a voucher and special keyring featuring Zingy, the popular character from EDF Energy’s TV advertising campaign, while the runners-up were given an electrical board game to share with their classmates.

 “We’re very proud to be starting work at both campus locations,” said Laing O’Rourke project leader Scott Palmer.
 “The modular methodology for much of the construction programme will allow us to make quick progress – and in turn minimise disruption to our neighbours in the community.”

-The first guests at Hinkley House and Sedgemoor Campus are expected in summer 2018.
+Hinkley House and Sedgemoor Campus are expected to open in summer 2018.